Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 If you keep journals on all the horses you work with, you will have an amazing reference to pull from in the future.
 Not to mention, you will be able to see your own progress as a rider on paper.
 Not that you can't feel it or your instructor doesn't encourage you, but sometimes seeing it on paper can really help it to sink in—especially since you can compare the dates of how long it's been and how long it took you to work through something the first time.
 Hopefully, you will see that next time it is a little easier.

-Since this is the beginning of September, we will make a plan for September.
-His rider is able to commit to three days a week of riding him, starting today on Monday, September 3.
+In this example, we will make a plan for September.
+His rider is able to commit to three days a week of riding him, starting on Monday, September 3.

 The first page of our notebook should say our goal for the month, which with this imaginary horse, is to improve the transitions from trot to canter.